After Shooting At Her High School, Katie Hill Says We Have No Choice But To Flip The Senate

-On Thursday, former California Rep. Katie Hill spoke out about the shooting at her alma mater Saugus High School in Santa Clarita.
+On Thursday, former California Rep. Katie Hill, who was a former pupil at Saugus High School in Santa Clarita, spoke out about the shooting.
 In the large, suburban public school, two teenagers were killed and three were injured and are being treated in area hospitals.
 A suspect is in custody and also being treated at a local hospital.

 Hill, who resigned in late October amid accusations of relationships with subordinates, had said she plans to be more vocal and candid now that she's not bound by the protocols of Congress.
 She particularly promised to fight so-called "revenge porn" after her nude photos were leaked online.
 But her first opportunity to speak candidly ended up being a shooting that hit very close to home.